-Tuning $\beta_L$ changes the QFP's susceptibility, $\chi = dI_p/d\Phi_z^{qfp}$, and thus the effective mutual inductance, $M_{eff}$, between the flux qubit and tunable resonator according to~\cite{Harris2010}:
+Tuning $\beta^{QFP}_L$ changes the QFP's susceptibility, $\chi = dI_p/d\Phi_z^{QFP}$, and thus the effective mutual inductance, $M_{eff}$, between the flux qubit and tunable resonator according to~\cite{Harris2010}

-where $M_{qub}$ and $M_{res}$ are the qubit-to-QFP and QFP-to-tunable resonator mutual inductances, respectively.
-Therefore, the QFP can be used to isolate the flux qubit from spontaneous emission due to the Purcell effect during annealing operation in the following manner: setting $\Phi_x^{qfp} = \Phi_0/2$, so that $\beta_L = 0$ by Eq.~(\ref{eq:beta}), causes the susceptibility of the QFP to vanish by Eq.~(\ref{eq:chi}).
+where $M^{qub}$ and $M^{tres}$ are the qubit-to-QFP and QFP-to-tunable resonator mutual inductances, respectively.
+Therefore, the QFP can be used to isolate the flux qubit from spontaneous emission due to the Purcell effect during the annealing operation in the following manner: setting $\Phi_x^{QFP} = \Phi_0/2$, so that $\beta^{QFP}_L = 0$ by Eq.~(\ref{eq:beta}), causes the susceptibility of the QFP to vanish by Eq.~(\ref{eq:chi}).

 The QFP acts as a current amplifier by matching the qubit's direction of circulating current, but with a much larger magnitude.
-This amplification depends on the strength of $M_{qub}$ and the width of the QFP transition, as described below.
+This amplification depends on the strength of $M^{qub}$ and the width of the QFP transition, as described below.
 The QFP's probability of ending up with a positive or negative circulating current state is well approximated by

-where the width of the transition, $w$, is limited by noise in $\Phi_z^{qfp}$ and non-adiabatic transitions that occur during the QFP annealing process.
-The term $\Phi^{qub}_{R(L)}$ represents the flux coupled into the QFP $z-$loop from the flux qubit when it is in its right(left) circulating current state.
+where the width of the transition, $w$, is limited by noise in $\Phi_z^{QFP}$ and nonadiabatic transitions that occur during the QFP annealing process.
+The term $\Phi^{qub}_{R(L)}$ represents the flux coupled into the QFP $z$ loop from the flux qubit when it is in its right(left) circulating current state.
 When the flux qubit is not in a persistent current state, that term is considered to be 0.
-The graphical representation of QFP transition is the plot of Eq.~(\ref{eq:tanh}) as $\Phi^{qfp}_z$ is raised from an initial value $\ll 0$ to a final value $\gg 0$, which forms an ``s-curve''~\cite{Khezri2020} when the initial and final values of $\Phi^{qfp}_z$ are sufficiently far from 0.
-Aggressive filtering of bias lines and slow annealing rates ($\sim$MHz) have been shown to give QFP widths as low as $w\sim100$ $\mu\Phi_0$~\cite{Harris2009}.
-By designing $\Delta\Phi = 2I_p^{qub}M_{qub}\gg w$, the signal from the flux qubit can be amplified by a factor of $I_p^{qfp}/I_p^{qub}$, where $I_p^{qfp}$ is the persistent current in the QFP when it is annealed (Fig.~\ref{fig:schematic}(b)).
-In this case the ratio $I_p^{qfp}/I_p^{qub}$ is simulated to be about $10$.
+The graphical representation of the QFP transition is the plot of Eq.~(\ref{eq:tanh}) as $\Phi^{QFP}_z$ is raised from an initial value much smaller than $0$ to a final value much bigger than $0$, which forms an ``$s$ curve''~\cite{Khezri2020} when the initial and final values of $\Phi^{QFP}_z$ are sufficiently far from 0.
+Aggressive filtering of bias lines and slow annealing rates (approximately megahertz) have been shown to give QFP widths as low as $w\sim100$ $\mu\Phi_0$~\cite{Harris2009}.
+By designing $\Delta\Phi = 2I_p^{qub}M^{qub}\gg w$, the signal from the flux qubit can be amplified by a factor of $I_p^{QFP}/I_p^{qub}$, where $I_p^{QFP}$ is the persistent current in the QFP when it is annealed (Fig.~\ref{fig:schematic}(b)).
+In this case the ratio $I_p^{QFP}/I_p^{qub}$ is simulated to be about $10$.